Clark Capital Management Group Inc. Increases Holdings in VanEck Vectors Short High Yield Muni ETF (NYSEARCA:SHYD)

-Clark Capital Management Group Inc. grew its holdings in shares of VanEck Vectors Short High Yield Muni ETF (NYSEARCA:SHYD) by 6.2% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 30,494 shares of the company’s stock after purchasing an additional 1,777 shares during the quarter.
-Clark Capital Management Group Inc. owned approximately 0.24% of VanEck Vectors Short High Yield Muni ETF worth $763,000 at the end of the most recent reporting period.
+Clark Capital Management Group Inc. grew its stake in shares of VanEck Vectors Short High Yield Muni ETF (NYSEARCA:SHYD) by 6.2% in the first quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 30,494 shares of the company’s stock after acquiring an additional 1,777 shares during the period.
+Clark Capital Management Group Inc. owned about 0.24% of VanEck Vectors Short High Yield Muni ETF worth $763,000 at the end of the most recent reporting period.

 Further Reading: Euro STOXX 50 Index